 Again, there has been little to no information regarding the Surface Laptop 2 price.
 So, we only have the current model’s pricing to go off of.

 With that, we know that Surface Laptop today starts at $799 (around £560, AU$1,000), a new configuration featuring a lower-power Intel Core m3 processor.
 The original starting model, meanwhile, starts at $999 (around £705, AU$1,250).

 So, if we are to see a Surface Laptop 2 in 2018, it’s tough to expect Microsoft to deviate far – if at all – from this price in either direction.

 Unsurprisingly, we know nothing with any amount of concrete certainty about what kind of hardware will be inside the would-be Surface Laptop 2.
 But, again, we have the current models as a baseline for our best guesses.

-It’s safe to assume that, if Microsoft goes the Intel route once again, 8th-generation Kaby Lake processors would be a given.
-Whether that’s straight Core-series processors or the newest models with AMD Vega graphics embedded is up to Microsoft to decide.
+It’s safe to assume that, if Microsoft goes the Intel route once again, 8th-generation Kaby Lake R or Coffee Lake processors will be included.
+Whether that’s the Core U series processors found in the best Ultrabooks, or the new G series models with embedded AMD Vega graphics is anyone’s guess.

 Otherwise, we wouldn’t be surprised to see the existing basic RAM and storage configurations to remain the same, as memory and storage standards haven’t drastically changed since last year.